 Student Health Center

 The Student Health Center is located at 1770 Elm St, near the IM field.
-It is staffed by a nurse practitioner and registered nurses throughout the day.
+It is staffed by nurse practitioners and registered nurses throughout the day.
 Physician coverage is provided by a group of family practice physicians who are on site during the school year (August 20 - May 10) from 3:00pm-4:45pm Monday, Wednesday and Thursday, and are on call at all times.

 Eligibility to be treated in the Student Health Center is determined by payment of the Health Center Fee.
 The type of insurance carried by the student is NOT a determining factor during the school year.